 We know that Google is tracking mobile location history for people using Google Maps to navigate to places, and who have location tracking enabled on their smartphones.

 There have been a number of other patents from Google that use information from such actual visits to places to impact search recommendations and results:

 - Google to Use Distance from Mobile Location History for Ranking in Local Search

 - Google Knows How Busy a Place is by Looking at Location History

 - Ranking Local Businesses Based Upon Quality Measures including Travel Time

 - Google May Check to See if People Go to Geographic Locations Google May Recommend

 - Google May Diminish Reviews of Places You Stop Visiting

-I have seen Google refer to quality scores for sponsored search results, and Google patents that refer to quality scores for organic search results, but I haven’t seen Google refer to quality visit scores until now in reference to Google local search results.
+I have seen Google refer to quality scores for sponsored search results and Google patents that refer to quality scores for organic search results, but I haven’t seen Google refer to quality visit scores until now about Google’s local search results.

 The summary for this new patent tells us more about these quality visit scores: